NatanAmorim/NatanAmorim/README.md

 **NatanAmorim/NatanAmorim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Full-Stack Developer, although I do like Front-End a bit more 😃
+Full-Stack Developer, although I do like Back-End a bit more 😃

 ## About me